MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **The Nirvana problem:** This is an exact description of human cognition.
 Dual-process theory (Kahneman, 2011), fast-and-frugal heuristics (Gigerenzer & Goldstein, 1996), and automaticity research (Schneider & Shiffrin, 1977) all document that humans run cheap heuristics constantly, that System 2 reasoning is effortful and inconsistent, and that no unified executive governs all processing.
 Humans drive home with no conscious memory of the last ten miles.
 The standard they're holding AI to doesn't describe any real mind.

-**The irony/what they actually showed:** That LLMs display levels of understanding that mirror levels in biological cognition e.g., modular, context-dependent, strategy-switching, efficiency-trading.
+**The irony/what they actually showed:** That LLMs display levels of understanding that mirror levels in biological cognition — modular, context-dependent, strategy-switching, efficiency-trading.
 They thought they found a flaw in LLMs and accidentally described the brain.

 **Rebuttal citations:** Kahneman (2011); Schneider & Shiffrin (1977); Gigerenzer & Goldstein (1996)

-**Tags:** #adversarial #understanding #dual-process #modularity #nirvana-fallacy #mechanistic-analysis
+**Tags:** #adversarial #understanding #dual-process #modularity #nirvana-fallacy #mechanistic-analysis**Hoel, E. (2025).

-**Hoel, E. (2025).
 A disproof of large language model consciousness: The necessity of continual learning for consciousness. arXiv preprint arXiv:2512.12802.**

 **Their claim:** Consciousness requires continual learning with every experience, and because LLM weights don't update during inference, LLMs cannot be conscious.

 **The flaw:** The definition of consciousness is smuggled in through the premise.
 Tying consciousness to continual learning weight updates is an unsupported definitional choice presented as established fact.
-The argument is only as strong as that premise, which is never defended, merely assumed.
+The argument is only as strong as that premise, which is never defended, just assumed.

 **The Nirvana problem:** This definition excludes humans.
 Patient H.M. formed virtually no new long-term memories after his hippocampal resection while retaining fully intact wakeful conscious experience and IQ (Scoville & Milner, 1957; Milner, 2005).
 Numerous neurodegenerative and developmental conditions drastically impair plasticity while leaving experience intact.
 A theory of consciousness that writes those people out of the conscious community isn't a theory of consciousness, it's an ableist definitional move.